 *France’s equivalent of the Red Arrows (UK) / Blue Angels (USA)

-*** UPDATE 2018 *** Times are changing and I can’t even imagine how I ever used to watch circus acts with wild animals, and know that I never will agaiin.
+*** UPDATE 2018 *** Times are changing and I can’t even imagine how I ever used to watch circus acts with wild animals, and know that I never will again.
 When a travelling circus took over a car park in Roquefort last year I was shocked to see hippos lightly tethered next to the road.
 I mentioned this to a blogging friend who immediately got on the case and looked into the legalities of animals in circuses.
 Sadly it turns out surprisingly few countries in the world actually ban this barbarity.
-If you want to find out how you can help ban wild animals in circuses click here.
+Find out how you can help ban wild animals in circuses here.

 Photo of La Patrouille de France courtesy of www.cirque-gruss.com